SharinaS/Cloud-Engineering-Fundamentals/shared_responsibility.md

 |Software
 |Hardware and infrastructure

+### EC2

 You do patches on EC2.

+### S3 and RDS

 AWS is responsible for the OS on which S3 or RDS runs on.

+### RDS

+Installing the database software is AWS’ responsibility.

 ## Shared Controls